FIRST WARNING: Tropical low could bring heavy rain to Central Texas

 The pessimistic model – AMERICAN

 Initially, the first model to hint at the possibility of a tropical moisture surge late week, the American (GFS) model run has trended lighter on both coverage and intensity of rain.
-Sunday morning’s model run came in much drier, a noticeable contrast from the previously wetter outlook the model originally showed in prior runs.
-Due to the inconsistency, more data is needed for a clearer picture.
+Sunday evening’s model run keeps the heaviest rain to our east during the mid-late week period, which puts on us on the drier and hotter side of a tropical system.

+The totals you see below would mostly come from the early week rain associated with a cold front.

 The bullish model – EUROPEAN

 The latest European (ECMWF) model – updated every 6 hours- shows quite a bit more rain late week in Central Texas.
 This is likely due to a more direct path of the tropical low through coastal and south-central Texas Thursday into Friday.
-Latest forecast data points toward 2″-5″ of rainfall.
+Latest forecast data still points toward 2″-5″ of rainfall for our metro and eastern counties, with much lower amounts in the Hill Country.
 At this point, this seems to be more wishful thinking as these forecast totals are outliers compared to the general consensus.

 First Warning Forecast

-As of Sunday morning, the First Warning Weather forecast has trended up with late-week rain chances (20%-30%) while keeping temperatures near average (mid-90s).
+As of Sunday evening, the First Warning Weather forecast has trended up with late-week rain chances Thursday and Friday (20%-30%) while keeping temperatures near average (mid-90s).
 Not yet leaning one way or the other, our forecast is a blend of models, with current thoughts being wetter than the American model but not quite as bold as the European.

 Stay with the First Warning Weather team as we continue to analyze the newest data.